xinshou-xin/poisoning/README.md

 > This tool is intended **for research and educational use only**.
 > It is **not approved** for clinical use and should **not replace medical judgment**.
-> External validation and expert oversight are required before integration into EMS workflows.
+> External validation and expert oversight are required before integration into poisoning management workflows.

 ---